 High blood pressure, or hypertension, is linked to strokes, heart attacks, kidney disease and can complicate existing medical conditions.
 By putting blood pressure tracking in a smartwatch, Samsung has leapfrogged the competition – there is no other smartwatch out there we know of that offers it.

-Something to keep in mind is the blood pressure feature on the Galaxy Watch Active will only be available in Canada, US, UK, Germany, Australia and Singapore.
+Something to keep in mind is the blood pressure feature on the Galaxy Watch Active will only be available in Canada, the US, UK, Germany, Australia, and Singapore.
 We’re not entirely sure why.
 It is due to be enabled on March 15th.